Got your Data in the Cloud? That’s nice.

 Selecting the right cloud service provider can mean the difference between a lasting success or a costly failure.
 You need to ask the right questions and set the right requirements to ensure that your potential cloud provider increases your productivity, not your risks.

-Before signing a contract, make sure it address the following:
+Before signing a contract, make sure it addresses the following:

 You are never done with cyber-security even once you complete your due diligence and select a cloud provider that you can entrust with your data.
 Despite your best efforts, you could still experience a breach.